 Have you tried powdered sunscreen?
 What are your thoughts?
 Did you know that you had to re-apply sunblock so often?
 Are you as shocked as I was to discover that?

 Miss Tristan B. is the proprietress of Besotted Brand and the writer of this delightful blog.
-She recently re-located to the country with her handsome husband and two pups and will be re-locating back to the city in the very near future.
+She recently re-located to sunny Seattle with her handsome husband and two pups.